MicicMath/blackjack_in_python/README.md

 Simple two player (player vs. dealer) blackjack in python played in terminal.
 Python 3.x required.

 Game play:
 - Player starts.
-Player has credit of 500.
+Player has a credit of 500.
 When credit reaches 0 game ends.
 - Dealer takes cards up to max. score of 17.

 Run:
 ```bash